Brendon-Hablutzel/rpi-eink-dashboard/README.md

 For example, `python main.py weather weather.json` will run the weather module with the config found in `weather.json` (see an example of a config file in `assets/`).

+### Built-in modules

+- `weather` - shows weather information for a certain location, specified by latitude and longitude
+- `busyness` - displays data about how busy the libraries at NCSU are

 ### Adding custom modules

 This system can be easily extended with additional custom modules by following these steps: